scalabli/quo/docs/commands.rst

 normal.
 The order between apps and args is limited for chained commands.
 Currently only ``--apps args`` order is allowed.

-Another note: the :attr:`Context.invoked_subcommand` attribute is a bit useless for multi commands as it will give ``'*'`` as value if more than one command is invoked.
+Another note: the :attr:`Clime.invoked_subcommand` attribute is a bit useless for multi commands as it will give ``'*'`` as value if more than one command is invoked.
 This is necessary because the handling of subcommands happens one after another so the exact subcommands that will